The Value of Key Performance Indicators: Unlock Your Data

 LEAP INTO THE FUTURE

 If you are in charge of your organization’s Web analytics program, and you want to leap into the future, you must negotiate agreements and hold routine voice-of-the-customer meetings.
-The agreements should cover the format of your reports, who owns which metric (spread the love!) and agreement on the audience segments who will receive your metrics reports.
+The agreements should cover the format of your reports, who owns which metric (spread the love!), and an agreement on the audience segments that will receive your metric reports.
 The meetings will be critical to your success.
 Do not fall into the rut of pressing the send button and thinking your job is done.
-Hold meetings not less than quarterly with all the right stakeholders invited.
+Hold meetings at least quarterly with all the relevant stakeholders invited.

-One last part of your job which will impact your success is how you choose to present your data.
-Style matters.
+One final aspect of your job that will impact your success is how you present your data—style matters.

-It is important to include trending, so users of the data can compare results over time.
-The reports goals should be to make the data actionable, hold owners accountable, improve take-aways and seed discussions that will help you and the organization reach decisions about how to manage your Web site.
+It is essential to include trending data, allowing users to compare results over time.
+The report’s goals should be to make the data actionable, hold owners accountable, enhance key takeaways, and spark discussions that will help you and the organization make informed decisions about how to manage your website.
 I have found the best format to reach these goals is a quad-chart style dashboard.
 This is a tip I picked up at a Web analytics conference from a presentation led by Avinash Kaushik, then with Intuit and now with Google.

-Avinash’s model dashboard is easily created within a Powerpoint slide.
+Avinash’s model dashboard is easily created within a PowerPoint slide.
 The headline is the name of your metric.
 At the top, you include a red-yellow-green dot to show the health of this metric, along with the name of the person in your organization responsible for managing the health of this part of your Web operation.
-The quad chart itself includes these four parts: in the upper left you present the data in some sort of chart format ideally.
-In the upper right corner you explain in plain English what that data is telling you – your insights.
-In the lower left corner you write your bullets for what you are recommending as actions based on the data’s story.
-And finally in the lower right corner you remind the team what actions you SAID you would do at the last meeting and what the status is of where you are on those changes and action items.
+The quad chart itself includes these four parts: in the upper left, you present the data in some chart format, ideally.
+In the upper right corner, you explain in plain English what that data is telling you – your insights.
+In the lower left corner, you write your bullets for what you are recommending as actions based on the data’s story.
+And finally, in the lower right corner, you remind the team of the actions you said you would take at the last meeting and the current status of those changes and action items.

-I like this dashboard format a lot.
-It simplifies the data into a complete story-board that helps the team talk about it and take corrective steps if necessary.
-It holds the owners feet to the fire – nobody wants to be a red-dot for long.
+I really like this dashboard format.
+It simplifies the data into a comprehensive storyboard that helps the team discuss it and take corrective steps if necessary.
+It holds the owner’s feet to the fire – nobody wants to be a red dot for long.
 And it helps everyone see clearly what the to-do list is (or can be), new and old.

 PUT YOUR KPI QUAD-CHART INTO ACTION

-Putting this into action at the AF Portal, we started with surfacing the key questions we wanted to use the data to measure.
+At the AF Portal, we began by surfacing the key questions we wanted to use the data to measure.

-• Are we paying attention to the right content?
+• Are we focusing on the right content?
 Which top-level navigation button gets the most clicks?

 • What is the status on migrating applications (a key business driver for the AF Portal – that applications move to a common platform for which the AF Portal was the presentation layer)?